Welcome to Atomikos

 The intellectual property rights on the software and its documentation, any feedback provided by you as well as all copies, updates or possible extensions, including new functions that may be developed by ATOMIKOS for you, remain the sole property of ATOMIKOS, or of certain licensors to ATOMIKOS, unless otherwise agreed in writing.

-Production Support is concerns only given for issues that arise from the correct usage of the software, as specified conform the specifications in the ATOMIKOS documentation.
-In Not particular, not included are new features that you request, modifications to features that are not causing problems when using the software or ports to unsupported platforms or environments.
+Support concerns issues that arise from the usage of the software, conform the specifications in the ATOMIKOS documentation.
+Not included are new features that you request, modifications to features that are not causing problems when using the software or ports to unsupported platforms or environments.
 When a newer version of the software is available then you should upgrade first before asking support.
 Also excluded is custom coding (i.e., writing customer-specific code outside the ATOMIKOS product boundaries).

 All support is remote unless otherwise indicated in the formula you have purchased.
 Remote problem cases are to be reported by the named dedicated persons as indicated in your support purchase order and emailed to email@example.com where they will be pulled into the Atomikos ticketing system.

 You agree to supply the following minimum information for each issue: